 This week the supermarkets are going to be full of those already pre-packaged corned beef, ready to just throw in the pot.
 Some might be tempted to go that route.
 But those more adventurous people will brine their own corned beef.
 Doing it yourself will bring a better flavor and give you the ability to control your seasonings (like salt).
 Most recipes call for you to brine your corned beef for 7-10 days.
 Imagine that you have totally forgotten and now its the day before.
 You might think that going the pre-packaged way is your only option now.
 I am here to tell you different.
-There is a way to brine the corned beef, giving it great flavor in 24 hours.
+There is a way to quickly brine corned beef, giving it great flavor in 24 hours.
 Want to know how?

 Using a Dry Brine